grafana/worldmap-panel/README.md

 Show/hide the overlay.

+**Auto reload overlay**

+By default, the overlay image is fetched once, on page load, and never updated.
+If the overlay image is updated regularly (say, the overlay is generated on another application and then served on a fixed URL), it may be desirable to fetch the image when the dashboard is refreshed.
+This switch enables it.

+If the overlay image is fixed (e. g., an orthomosaic of the area, taken with a drone), leave this option disabled, as it would cause an additional request on each dashboard reload.

 **Overlay URL**

 The URL where the image is available.
 Please notice that only URLs can be used (no local files!)